YiZhong-xybc/YiZhong-xybc.github.io/_researches/2_research.md

     MCTS-AC framework combining planning and learning
 </div>

-## Overview
+**Motivation**

+Model-free reinforcement learning methods like Actor-Critic suffer from low sample efficiency, requiring extensive environmental interactions to learn effective policies.
+On the other hand, model-based planning methods such as MCTS have high computational costs and can introduce action distribution bias.
+This research aims to combine the strengths of both approaches: leveraging explicit forward planning from MCTS while maintaining the learning efficiency of neural networks, ultimately reducing both sample complexity and online computational overhead.

+**Approach**

-This research proposes a novel deep reinforcement learning algorithm that integrates Monte Carlo Tree Search (MCTS) with the Actor-Critic (A2C) framework for path planning problems.
-By combining model-based planning with model-free reinforcement learning, the algorithm significantly improves sample efficiency while maintaining robust performance.
+This research proposes a novel algorithm that integrates Monte Carlo Tree Search with the Actor-Critic framework for path planning problems.
+The algorithm uses three interacting policies: π_θ (Actor network) provides prior knowledge for action selection, π_mcts (MCTS planning policy) is guided by both Critic and Actor networks, and π_d (final decision policy) blends the two during training to balance exploration and exploitation.

-## Key Contributions
+Two key mechanisms enhance the integration: First, a simulated experience learning method addresses the action distribution bias inherent in planning by leveraging Q-value estimates from MCTS exploration, improving Critic network accuracy even for suboptimal actions.
+Second, a dynamic search ratio adjustment progressively increases MCTS influence during training (ρ: 0 → 1), allowing broader exploration in early stages while emphasizing high-quality planning in later stages.

+**Key Technical Contributions**

-**1. Policy and Value Network Guided MCTS**
-- Actor network provides prior knowledge for action selection through PUCT tree policy
-- Critic network directly evaluates leaf nodes, eliminating costly random rollouts
+- **Policy and Value Network Guided MCTS**: The Actor network provides prior probabilities through a PUCT tree policy, while the Critic network directly evaluates leaf nodes using temporal difference calculations, eliminating the need for costly random rollouts.
-- Temporal difference calculation converts state values to action values efficiently

-**2. Simulated Experience Learning**
-- Novel loss function leveraging Q-value estimates from MCTS exploration
-- Addresses action distribution bias caused by preferential planning
-- Improves value function accuracy by incorporating suboptimal action evaluations

-**3. Dynamic Search Ratio Adjustment**
+- **Simulated Experience Learning**: A novel loss function that leverages Q-value estimates obtained during MCTS exploration helps the Critic network form more accurate state value estimates by incorporating information about suboptimal actions that planning explores but doesn't execute.

-- Progressive increase of MCTS influence during training (ρ: 0 → 1)
-- Balances exploration in early stages with exploitation in later stages
-- Enables better convergence while avoiding local optima
+- **Search Ratio Scheduling**: A progressive increase of MCTS influence (ρ) during training balances exploration in early stages with exploitation in later stages, enabling faster convergence while avoiding local optima.

-## Experimental Results

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0">